-Here Are Top 11 Remote Desktop Software Alternatives For TeamViewer
+Here Are 11 best Remote Desktop Software Alternatives For TeamViewer – 2018

-Ever since TeamViewer got hacked, security experts are warning users to ditch it or face problems.
+Ever since TeamViewer got hacked, security experts are warning users to ditch it and look for a different remote desktop software alternative or face problems.
 The reason is that TeamViewer is being used as a vector of attack.
 This has happened on other sites where they had no critical information and within 48 hours everyone’s logged in sessions were logged out, an email went around saying you had to click the link in the email (to verify ownership) and set up two-factor auth as they knew they were being targeted.
 TeamViewer must know they are being targeted, and the stakes are high as the software allows complete access to a trusted machine – it’s basically a master key – and there hasn’t been a single response with teeth from TeamViewer.

 However, TeamViewer developers say that the fault lies with the users.
 Therefore it would be wise to search for alternatives to TeamViewer which we give here.